Shykoow/todo-list/README.md

 - Delete individual tasks
 - Clear all tasks
 - Responsive and clean UI using Tailwind CSS
-- Tasks are stored in `localStorage` for persistence
 - Hover effects and smooth transitions for buttons
 - Simple and easy-to-use interface